aleksei-berezkin/fluent-streams/README.md

 the most generic is [stream()](https://aleksei-berezkin.github.io/fluent-streams-docs/globals.html#stream) which creates a stream from any iterable.

-Fluent Streams exports all functions and interfaces by name from `dist/index.js` and `dist/index.d.ts`, so you import everything with `import { ... } from 'fluent-streams'`.
+Fluent Streams exports all functions and interfaces by name from index files, so you import everything with `import { ... } from 'fluent-streams'`.

 ```typescript